chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose.md

 <br>

 The above video demonstrates how to open the *Cellpose-napari* plugin, adjust parameters, and finally segment your image.
-If you would like even more detailed [explanations of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.
+If you would like a detailed [explanation of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.

 :::{note}
 Because napari cannot export an image's mask at this time, we must use FIJI for this.
-The [final part of this lesson](cellpose-FIJI.md) covers how you segment your image in napari, then use FIJI to refine, export and analyze your image's mask.
+The final part of this lesson covers how to [segment your image in napari](cellpose-FIJI.md), then use FIJI to refine, export, and analyze your image's mask.
 :::

 ## Supporting materials